BlueBrain/circuit-build/doc/source/faq.rst

 `Snakemake` operates similar to `make` utility, and treats an output file as "outdated", if some of its inputs has a more recent timestamp.

-To suppress this behavior (for instance, to skip TouchDetector re-run if MVD3 was re-generated in a way that does not affect touch detection), one can trick `Snakemake` by manually updating the timestamp of the output:
+To suppress this behavior (for instance, to skip TouchDetector re-run if a circuit file was re-generated in a way that does not affect touch detection), one can trick `Snakemake` by manually updating the timestamp of the output:

 .. code-block:: bash